Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/document_management_module.md

 ### DocTypes

 - CustomAttachment (and potentially File if using ERPNext’s built-in, but likely not needed since CustomAttachment can reference the ERPNext File or external link).
-- Also child tables like RequestPhotoAttachmentItem and ServiceReportDocumentItem which act as linking tables.
+- Also, standard child tables from ERPNext or custom ones as needed.

 Key Fields: